quycao/notes/vscode_remote.md

 I pretty much have everything I need.
 However, there're still some limitations that I feel a bit annoying:
 - I have to work around a bit to be able to use VS Code Git Push command, which requires my SSH credentials bound to the containers.
 - I could not do GPG sign my commit using VS Code Git Commit command.
 It's possible but it requires quite a lot of work to be able to forward GPG commands from containers to host machines.

+## 5. Notes
+To use gopls for better experiences and performance, set the useLanguageServer option true in VSCode > File > Preferences > Settings

 ### Reference: https://levelup.gitconnected.com/a-complete-go-development-environment-with-docker-and-vs-code-2355aafe2a96